Welcome to Trenton, Maine

 Trenton has a long tradition of the sea that continued through the 1800’s as shipbuilding and shipping prevailed in addition to lumbering, farming, and of course lobstering.

-Now proudly in our 216th year the Town of Trenton welcomes you to Down East Maine.
+The Town of Trenton welcomes you to Down East Maine.